Maintenance and Field Replacement

 8. Reinstall the fabric module into the chassis (Installing Fabric Module).

-Note: The DCS-7816 switch has twelve fabric modules, each of half height, and currently does not have a label to depict fan removal.
+Note: The DCS-7816 switch has twelve fabric modules, each half-height, and currently does not have a label depicting fan removal.

 Supervisor Module

-The supervisor modules are hot-swappable.
-They are accessible from the front of the switch.
-You must take into account that the module you are inserting is compatible with the switch and the module that you are replacing.
+The supervisor modules are hot-swappable and accessible from the front of the switch.
+You must consider that the module you are inserting is compatible with the switch and the module you are replacing.
 Use the following procedure to remove and replace a supervisor module.
-For the supervisor module locations for your device, refer to Front Panel.
+For the supervisor module locations for your device, refer to the Front Panel.

 Removing Supervisor Module